Self-Employed Mortgages With 2 Years’ Accounts

 How much can you borrow based on two years’ accounts?

 This will largely depend on what the lender believes you can afford.
-To calculate that, if you’re a sole trader or working in a partnership, they’ll look at the ‘total income received’ section of the two SA302s you’ve provided or else calculate your share of the net profit as found in your two years of accounts.
-If you’re operating as a director of a limited company, they’ll use the director’s salary and add on any dividends received.
-Some may also include any net profits.
+To calculate that, if you’re a sole trader or working in a partnership, they’ll look at the ‘total income received’ section of the two SA302s you’ve provided or calculate your share of the net profit in your two years of accounts.

 Whatever the total income amount is, most lenders will then multiply that by 4 to 4.5 times to get an approximate idea of what you could afford to borrow.
-Certain lenders may be willing to loan 5 or even 6 times your earnings.
+Certain lenders may be willing to loan 5 times or even 6 times your earnings.

 Self-Employed Mortgage Calculator